alexmilowski/littleflow/littleflow.md

 A task:

- * receives inputs, possibly empty, over incoming edges
+ * receives a sequence of input data, possibly empty, over incoming edges
- * produces outputs, possibly empty, over outgoing edges
+ * produces a single output, possibly empty, over outgoing edges
  * may create side-effects

 A *side effect* is typically an artifact or change in state of the world.
 For example, a task may write data to database, notify a user, or invoke actions in the physical world.

-Within the workflow itself, only the data flowing over the edges is explicitly know by each task.
+Within the workflow itself, only the data flowing over the edges is explicitly know by the workflow engine for each task.
 Task writers by choose to convey information via the data flow or via side effects.
+Any information outside of the inputs and outputs is out of scope for the workflow engine execution.

 A task in a workflow is not a replacement for a general purpose programming language.
-To avoid complexity, there is a single sequence of inputs and single sequence of outputs.
-Every connected task receives the same input sequence.
+It is simply a representation of a task that is implemented in some language or system.
+The workflow engine must pass the input and any parameters to that system.
+When the task completes, the workflow engineer receives an output which can then be used for following tasks.

 ## A syntax for workflows